 Boston born, Brooke grew up between the United States and Zimbabwe, Africa, and currently resides in Minneapolis, Minnesota.

-A former journalist for Pulse and published under assorted nom de plumes, Calder began her songwriting career as a studio chanteuse, eventually sharing credits with Phil Solem (The Rembrandts), Rick McCollum (The Afghan Whigs), Monte Moir (The Time), as well as a tiny video stint with Prince.
+A former journalist for Pulse and published under assorted nom de plumes, Calder’s multimedia poetry project (Burning Shakespeare) debuted on MPR‘s Word Of Mouth in 1999.
+Shortly after, she embarked on a songwriting career, ultimately sharing credits with Phil Solem (The Rembrandts), Rick McCollum (The Afghan Whigs), Monte Moir (The Time), and a tiny video stint with Prince.

-When she isn’t waxing poetic or wildly scribbling notes for a new book, she’s a fan of art, cinema, reading, and occasionally, the Oxford comma.
-She most enjoys the works of Agatha Christie, Anaïs Nin, Baz Luhrmann, the Brontes, Charlie Chaplin, Emily Dickinson, Fred Rogers, Jean Cocteau, Neal Karlen, Neil Strauss, P.G.
-Wodehouse, Rachel Hollis, Susan David, Warren Ellis, as well as science fiction icons Gene Roddenberry, Ray Bradbury and William Gibson.
+When not wildly scribbling notes for her next book or waxing poetic, she’s a fan of Art, Cinema, Science Fiction, and occasionally, the Oxford comma.
+Her favorite creators are: Agatha Christie, Baz Luhrmann, the Brontes, Charlie Chaplin, Emily Dickinson, Fred Rogers, Jean Cocteau, Neil Gaiman, Neal Karlen, Neil Strauss, Michaelangelo Matos, Nelson Mandela, Ozgur Sahin, P.G.
+Wodehouse, Rachel Hollis, Susan David as well as science fiction icons Gene Roddenberry, Ray Bradbury and William Gibson.

-With Poems About Boys publishing this Spring, Calder continues to research and pen In Praise of Men.
+With Poems About Boys arriving this winter, Calder continues to research and pen Hello, Men.